Sima Fu: Life

 Sima Fu was known for his loyalty to the Wei regime, even after it was replaced by the Jin dynasty.
-During Sima Shi's and Sima Zhao's tenure as regent of Cao Wei, both brothers regarded Fu as an elder, and allowed him to show his loyalty to Cao Wei.
-In June 260, when the Wei emperor Cao Mao was assassinated during a failed coup to seize back power from Sima Zhao, Sima Fu was one of the few Wei officials who wept at Cao Mao's funeral.
+(Note: However, Sima Fu did take part in the Incident at the Gaoping Tombs and was rewarded for his efforts.)
+During Sima Shi's and Sima Zhao's tenures as regent of Cao Wei, both brothers regarded Fu as an elder, and allowed him to show his loyalty to Cao Wei.
+In June 260, when the Wei emperor Cao Mao was assassinated during a failed coup to regain power from Sima Zhao, Sima Fu was one of the few Wei officials who wept at Cao Mao's funeral.
 In February 266, after Sima Yan established the Jin dynasty and became the emperor, he granted titles of nobility to his relatives, including his granduncle Sima Fu, whom he enfeoffed as the Prince of Anping.
 In response to his ennoblement, Sima Fu said, "I am, and always have been, a subject of Wei."
-He also held the position of taizai (太宰; "Grand Chancellor") in the Jin government from 17 February 266 until his death in April 272 at the age of 92.
+(Note: This could be false modesty on Sima Fu's part, for at the same occasion, his sons Sima Wang, Fu (Prince of Bohai), Huang (Prince of Xiapi), Gui (Prince of Taiyuan), Gui (Prince of Gaoyang), Heng (Prince of Changshan), Jing (Prince of Pei) and Wang's two sons Sima Hong (father of Wei) and Sima Mao were also made princes.
+Fu's branch of the clan was the only one to have ten princes across three generations.)
+He also held the position of taizai (太宰; "Grand Chancellor") in the Jin government from 17 February 266 (Note: According to Sima Yan's biography in Book of Jin, Sima Fu was made Grand Chancellor on the yihai day of the 12th month of the 1st year of the Taishi era of his reign.
+This corresponds to 17 Feb 266 in the Julian calendar; this day was also 8 days after Sima Fu was made Prince of Anping, which took place on the dingmao day of the same month, and 9 days after Sima Yan crowned himself emperor, which took place on the bingyin day of the same month.) until his death in April 272 at the age of 92.
 He had at least nine sons and 14 grandsons.
+(Note: Jin Shu, volume 37.
+Due to his advanced age when he died, Sima Fu outlived some of his sons and grandsons.)